ToniPons97/Youtube-Project/README.txt

 - the -sac (--showAllCols), -sc (--showColumn), -scvs (--saveCsv), -se (--sendEmail) flags are optional and if ignored they take the default value which is False.

-- In the future I hopefully will be making all of these flags more flexible, and also will add more functionality and modularity.
+- In the future (if there is time) I will be making all of these flags more flexible, and also will be adding more functionality and modularity.

 Enjoy!